-2.1 Purpose
+2.1 Definitions used within this document

-2.1.1 This Guidance Note sets out the minimum recommended criteria intended to ensure the competence of Train Operator Liaison Officers (TOLOs) where appointed in compliance with Railway Industry Standard RIS-3118-TOM - Incident Response Planning & Management.
+The definitions documented in Rail Industry Standard RIS-3118-TOM apply.
+Other key definitions are specified below.

-2.2 Scope
+Emergency services: The statutory fire, police (including British Transport Police), ambulance or coastguard services in whose areas an incident occurs.

-2.2.1 This guidance applies to persons who may be required to act as a TOLO and those responsible for ensuring their competence.
+OTDR: On Train Data Recorder: This should be taken to include OTMR (On Train Monitoring Recorder) where this term is used.

-Part 3 Definitions
+Owning Operator(s): The railway undertaking(s) whose train(s) is/are involved in an accident or incident.

-3.1 Definitions used within this document
+Primary Support Operator: The railway undertaking which has previously been agreed as the best placed (geographically) to provide initial assistance to the Owning Operator in meeting the latter's responsibilities for providing both an operational and humanitarian assistance response.

-- 3.1.1 The definitions documented in Railway Industry Standard RIS-3118-TOM apply.
-Other key definitions are specified below. - i) Emergency services: The statutory fire, police (including British Transport Police), ambulance or coastguard services in whose areas an incident occurs. - ii) OTMR: On Train Monitoring Recorder. - iii) Owning Operator(s): The railway undertaking(s) whose train(s) is/are involved in an accident or incident. - iv) Primary Support Operator: The railway undertaking which has previously been agreed as the best placed (geographically) to provide initial assistance to the Owning Operator in meeting the latter's responsibilities for providing both an operational and humanitarian assistance response.
+The definitive list of agreed Primary Support Operators by route section is provided as Appendix A to RDG-ACOP011, Joint Industry Provision of Humanitarian Response Following A Major Passenger Rail Incident.

-The definitive list of agreed Primary Support Operators by route section is provided as Appendix A to RDG-ACOP0111, Joint Industry Provision of Humanitarian Assistance Following A Major Passenger Rail Incident.
+Rail Incident Officer (RIO): The nominated and certificated person charged with the role of on-site command and control of all rail related organisations and their support at an incident involving train operations, lines or sidings.

-- v) Rail Incident Officer (RIO): The nominated and certificated person charged with the role of on-site command and control of all rail related organisations and their support at an incident involving train operations, lines or sidings. - vi) Support Operator: Railway undertakings (or any other organisations, including Network Rail Managed Stations) who provide staff to work on behalf of and under the leadership and control of the Owning Operator or Primary Support Operator.
+Support Operator: Railway undertakings (or any other organisations, including Network Rail Managed Stations) who provide staff to work on behalf of and under the leadership and control of the Owning Operator or Primary Support Operator.